RedHatInsights/approval-api-client-ruby/docs/WorkflowApi.md

 # **show_workflow**
-> WorkflowOut show_workflow(id)
+> Workflow show_workflow(id)

-Return an approval workflow by given id
+Return an approval workflow by given id, only available for admin

 Return an approval workflow by given id